JanCBrammer/emd-mirror/doc/joss/paper.md

 so on our gitlab page following our [contribution guidelines](https://emd.readthedocs.io/en/latest/contributing.html).

 # Acknowledgements

-We would like to extend our sincere thanks to Norden E. Huang, Wei-Kuang Liang, Jia-Rong Yeh, Chi-Hung Juan, Vitor Lopes-dos-Santos and David Dupret for fruitful and enjoyable discussions on EMD methododology.
-We would also like to thank Vitor Lopes-dos-Santos, Jasper Hajonides van der Meulen and Irene Echeverria-Altuna for their time, patience and feedback on early versions of this toolbox.
+We would like to Jasper Hajonides van der Meulen and Irene Echeverria-Altuna for their time, patience and feedback on early versions of this toolbox.

 # References